Marta Rovira: Political career

-Court case
+Court case and exile

 On 22 December 2017, she was charged by the Spanish Supreme Court for an alleged crime of rebellion for her participation during the organisation of the referendum on self-determination on 1 October 2017.
 She was summoned to testify by the same court on 19 February 2018 and eventually released on bail of €60,000.
 On 21 March 2018, judge Pablo Llarena summoned those investigated in the case to 23 March to inform them of the indictment and review their provisional release status.

 On 22 March 2018, after the failed vote for the investiture of Jordi Turull as president of the Generalitat de Catalunya, Rovira resigned, along with Carme Forcadell and Dolors Bassa, from her seat as a member of Parliament.
 The following day, she decided not to appear before the Supreme Court, claiming that she did not have enough judicial guarantees, and went into exile in Switzerland, where she currently lives.

 On the same day, 23 March 2018, judge Pablo Llarena activated a European and international arrest warrant and an extradition request against Rovira, in addition to those reactivated against Carles Puigdemont, Antoni Comín, Lluís Puig, Meritxell Serret and Clara Ponsatí.

 On 19 July 2018, in view of the decision of the German judiciary against the surrender of Carles Puigdemont for the crime of rebellion, Llarena withdrew all European and international arrest warrants issued, including Rovira's.

-At present

-At present, Rovira remains in exile in Switzerland.
-She cannot return to Spain since she is under a warrant for her arrest and imprisonment.
+She remained in exile in Switzerland until July 2024.
+She couldn't return to Spain since she was under a warrant for her arrest and imprisonment.
 In case she left Switzerland, she would have to face a European arrest warrant.

-From Geneva, she works as a General Secretary of Esquerra Republicana and she is working on many projects promoting policy research on cultural and linguistic diversity, the right to self-determination, conflict resolution and human rights, among others, at European and international level.
+From Geneva, she worked as a General Secretary of Esquerra Republicana and also on many projects promoting policy research on cultural and linguistic diversity, the right to self-determination, conflict resolution and human rights, among others, at European and international level.
+In July 2024 she crossed the Spanish border and returned to Catalonia, after the court case was shelved.